 How Are Spinal Headaches Treated?

-Without treatment, spinal headaches may resolve spontaneously within 2 days to a couple of weeks.
+Without treatment, spinal headaches may go away on their own within 2 days to a couple of weeks.

-In addition, if a person develops a spinal headache following a procedure, the anesthesiologist can create a blood patch with the person's blood to seal the leak.
-To administer a blood patch, the anesthesiologist inserts a needle into the same space as, or right next to, the area in which the anesthetic was injected.
-The doctor then takes a small amount of blood from the patient and injects it into the epidural space.
+- Blood patch: If you get a spinal headache after a procedure, the anesthesiologist can create a patch with your blood to seal the leak.
+To put the blood patch in place, the anesthesiologist will put a needle into the same space as, or right next to, the area where the anesthetic was injected.
+Next, he’ll take a small amount of your blood and inject it into the epidural space.
 The blood clots and seals the hole that caused the leak.